 I also felt a little sad for the chimpanzees.
 They looked really bored.
 Frankly, those guys are too smart to be in a zoo.
 I can’t imagine what it must be like to be kept in an enclosure with humans, gawking at them and taking pictures from behind a fence.

-The giraffes, zebras, turtles and a bunch of these ‘dumb’ animals looked perfectly content, though.
+The giraffes, zebras and turtles looked perfectly content, though.
 I think the zoo situation really works for them.
 I don’t recall seeing dolphins but I think there’s a separate attraction where you can go and watch them do tricks.
 I’m not going there anytime soon.

 The visit was a resounding success.
 Varun didn’t have a meltdown and he was perfectly sweet.
 He did put up a struggle when I pried him away from the water park but then, anybody would.